Maximality of Laplacian Algebras, with Applications to Invariant Theory: Introduction

 \subsection{Inverse Invariant Theory}

-One indication that this more general context is natural is that it allows for the solution of problems that seem to have been \todo{``seem to have been'' instead of ``were''} out of reach of classical Invariant Theory.
+One indication that infinitesimal manifold submetries are a natural setting for Invariant Theory is that it allows for the solution of problems that seem to have been out of reach of classical Invariant Theory.
 Take, for example, the \emph{Inverse Invariant Theory Problem}, about characterizing the sub-algebras of $\R[V]$ which are algebras of invariants of some representation.
-This seems to only have been solved over finite fields \cite[Section 8.4]{NeuselSmith}, but in our more general context there is a satisfying solution.
-In fact, define \emph{Laplacian algebras}, as the sub-algebras $A\subset \R[V]$ that contain the ``distance-squared'' polynomial $r^2=\sum_i x_i^2$ and are preserved by the differential operator ``dual'' to $r^2$, namely the Laplacian $\Delta = \sum_i \partial^2/\partial x_i^2$.
-We then prove:

-\begin{maintheorem} Let $V$ be a Euclidean vector space.
-Then, taking algebras of basic polynomials gives a one-to-one correspondence between infinitesimal manifold submetries from $V$, and Laplacian sub-algebras of $\R[V]$. \end{maintheorem}
+This seems to only have been solved over finite fields \cite[Section 8.4]{NeuselSmith}, but in our more general context there is a satisfying solution, namely the Laplacian algebras defined above: \begin{maincor} \todo{a corollary instead of theorem} Let $V$ be a Euclidean vector space.
+Then, taking algebras of basic polynomials gives a one-to-one correspondence between infinitesimal manifold submetries from $V$, and Laplacian sub-algebras of $\R[V]$. \end{maincor} Corollary \ref{MC:correspondence} is an immediate consequence of Theorem \ref{MT:maximality} and \cite[Theorem A]{MR19}.
+Indeed, the only difference between Corollary \ref{MC:correspondence} and \cite[Theorem A]{MR19}, is that, in the latter, the algebras are required to be \emph{both} Laplacian and maximal.

-Using the results in \cite{MR19}, this provides a solution to the Inverse Invariant Theory Problem for finite groups: \begin{maintheorem}[Corollary \ref{C:correspondence}] A subalgebra $A\subset \R[V]$ is the algebra of invariants for some orthogonal representation by a finite group if and only if $A$ is a Laplacian algebra whose field of fractions has transcendence degree equal to $\dim(V)$. \end{maintheorem}
+Analogously, the maximality condition can be removed from \cite[Theorems B and C]{MR19}, which provides the following solution to the Inverse Invariant Theory Problem for finite groups: \begin{maincor} \todo{a corollary instead of theorem, and added part (b)} Let $A\In\R[V]$ be a sub-algebra.
+Then \begin{enumerate}[(a)] \item $A$ is the algebra of invariants of a finite subgroup $G\In\OO(V)$ if and only if $A$ is Laplacian and the field of fractions of $A$ has transcendence degree (over $\R$) equal to $\dim(V)$. \item $A$ is the algebra of basic polynomials of a transnormal system if and only $A$ is Laplacian and integrally closed in $\R[V]$. \end{enumerate} \end{maincor}